geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 \label{diff-Proj-Kaufmann}\tag{17}
 $$

-This approximation reduces the computational burden of calculating the Jacobian while still retaining good numerical accuracy (Kaufman 1975).
+This approximation reduces the computational burden of calculating the Jacobian, while still retaining good numerical accuracy (Kaufman 1975).
 It implies that we can approximate the columns of the jacobian as: